Who we are & what we do

 Parish Councils are statutory bodies, originally created by the Local Government Act 1894 and having powers under a number of different Acts and Regulations (e.g. the Highways Act 1980, the Localism Act 2011, etc.).
-The Parish Council can raise funds through local taxation, known as the Precept, which is added to the Council Tax bill and collected by the District Council on behalf of the Parish Council.
-The Parish Council can also apply for grants.
+The Parish Council can raise funds through local taxation, known as the Precept, which is added to the Council Tax bill and collected by the Unitary Council on behalf of the Parish Council.
+The Parish Council can also apply for grants and receive gifts/donations.

 The Parish Council's responsibilities currently include -

 - Allotments (16 plots);

 - Amenity Land (Higham Road);

 - Community Events (e.g. Dog shows, Quiz nights);

 - Community Safety (e.g. Flood wardens, Parish Emergency Plan);

 - Defibrillators (currently being rolled out across the three settlements);